StackVista/stackstate-docs/stackpacks/integrations/agent.md

 **Agent V2 StackPack v4.1.0 (2021-02-08)**

-- Improvements: Updated the "Agent Container Mapping Function" and "Agent Container Template" to map the container name instead of the container id to the identifier
+- Improvement: Updated the "Agent Container Mapping Function" and "Agent Container Template" to map the container name instead of the container id to the identifier

 - Bugfix: Fix the error stream for the traces not coming from traefik.